-This is probably the most common question we get asked.
-ISO standards can appear daunting as there is so much work to do.
-ISMS.online simplifies that and breaks the work down into manageable chunks, much of it is already done for you as well, via the Adopt, Adapt, Add sample policy content.
+This is probably the most common question we get asked as ISO standards can appear to be overwhelming at first simply due to the amount of work required.
+ISMS.online aims to simplify that and breaks the work down into sectioned manageable chunks, with most of the standard already completed for you using our Adopt, Adapt, Add policy content.

 ISO Policies and Controls Project

-If you are new to ISO 27001, a great place to make progress on is the ISO 27001 Requirements phase within your ISO 27001 Policies and Controls Project.
+If you are new to ISO 27001, a great place to begin your journey is the ISO 27001 Requirements phase within your ISO 27001 Policies and Controls Project.
 You can navigate to this by:

 - Hover over 'Work' in the navigation bar

 - Mouse your mouse over your 'ISMS' Cluster and select the 'ISO 27001:2013 Policies and Controls Project'

 - Click on the 'Structure' tab to see its contents

 The ISO 27001:2013 Policies and Controls Project structure will display.